VirtCode/WAIDd/README.md

 # WAIDd
-> WAIDd is an open source, lightweight daemon that keeps track of what you are doing on your Linux desktop.
+> WAIDd is a lightweight daemon that keeps track of what you are doing on your Linux desktop.
 ## About
 This daemon does collect data about what you are doing on your X-Server.
 It does so by determining your currently focused window every so often.
 The data of *when* you have focused *which* window can then be used to state which applications you use how much and how often.